sinedied/articles/articles/angular/ng-lite/ng-lite-1.md

 ## What's next?

 If you followed closely, you've seen that we didn't even include some Angular's core libraries like `@angular/forms` or `@angular/router`.
-Well, that's not because you're writing an Angular app that you have to use **ALL** of the provided libraries!
+Well, that's not because you're writing an Angular app that you have to use *all* of the provided libraries!
 For sure they're convenient, and you can always add them back later if you need it, but you can also build your entire app *without them*.

 That's what we'll explore in a further article, now that we have a simpler starter template, why not try building a complete app, keeping things lean?